Break Every Rule: Commercial performance

-The album's predecessor, Private Dancer, set high commercial standards, yet Break Every Rule sold very well worldwide.
+Break Every Rule was a commercial success worldwide.
 It reached No. 4 on the Billboard 200, No. 2 on the UK Albums Chart and No. 1 in Switzerland, and also Germany (for 12 weeks).
 The album sold over 5 million copies worldwide within its first year of release.
 The RIAA certified Break Every Rule platinum, denoting 1 million shipments in the United States.
 It was also certified 2× platinum in countries including Germany, Switzerland, Austria, and Canada.

 Tour

 Turner undertook a huge world tour to promote the album, including a record-breaking date in Rio de Janeiro in which she played to 180,000 people.
 The concert was filmed and released on home video.
 Further dates from the European leg of her world tour were recorded and released as the live album Tina Live in Europe in 1988, which won a Grammy Award for Best Female Rock Vocal Performance.